News & Insights

 4. Set aside “no-distractions” time

-During your designated work blocks, silence your notifications and minimize distractions.
+During your designated work blocks, silence your notifications and minimise distractions.
 This is where creating a dedicated workspace comes in handy.
 If possible, find a quiet room where you can close the door and focus on the task at hand.
 Let colleagues know you'll be unavailable for a specific period on your calendar or use tools like "Do Not Disturb" on your messaging apps.
 If interruptions are unavoidable, consider using the Pomodoro Technique: work in focused 25-minute intervals with short breaks in between.
 This method allows you to maintain concentration while still giving your mind a chance to recharge.

 Researcher Cal Newport calls this phenomenon “Deep Work,” and named a book after the same phrase.
 In it, he proposes that thinking deeply and having focused, uninterrupted time to be productive “is becoming increasingly valuable at the same time that it’s becoming increasingly rare.”
 If you can cultivate the habit of working deeply by training your brain to focus on what’s important rather than complete shallow, mindless tasks, you will not only be ahead of the competition, but also find true meaning and fulfillment in your work.